jamesbassett/compose-plugin-reproducer/README.md

 ## Workaround

-To work around the issue, you can set up the task dependencies manually and avoid the use of `shouldRunAfter task.taskDependencies`, as is done in `my-project/build.gradle.kts`.
-This is not ideal (presumably this exists for a good reason - probably to stop composing up too early).
+To work around the issue, you can set up the task dependencies manually and filter out tasks from included builds instead of using `shouldRunAfter task.taskDependencies`, as is done in `my-project/build.gradle.kts`.

 You can see this workaround in action by running `./gradlew test -PenableWorkaround=true` from the root of the project.